01 of 08

 River Cruises: Limited Entertainment Options

-If lavish shipboard entertainment is a priority, river cruises probably won't satisfy.
+If lavish shipboard entertainment is your chief priority, river cruises probably won't satisfy.

 Unlike ocean-going cruise lines that stage Vegas-style shows and provide floating casinos, the river cruise entertainment is limited to far more basic offerings.